Topo Gigio (2020 TV series)

 Topo Gigio is an Italian animated children's television series produced by Topo Gigio s.r.l. and Movimenti Production for Rai Ragazzi.
 It premiered on Rai Gulp on October 5, 2020.
 The series is based on the 1958 character of the same name by Maria Perego; this is the last project for the franchise she had worked on, with her husband, before her death in 2019.

 This marks the second television series for Topo Gigio to be produced, following the 1988 anime series.

 Plot

 Topo Gigio follows the adventures of the title character.
-Accompanying him are his best friend Zoe, a little girl who helps to make things right, his buddy Bike Bob, who he rides with in the city of Townville, and the G-Team (Mole, Pigeon, Bunny Twins, Turtle, and Toad) — which is a pair of cute critters who only Gigio can understand — who he can call upon using his Gigio Watch.
+Accompanying him are his best friend Zoe, a little girl who helps to make things right, his buddy Bike Bob, who he rides with in the Italian city of Townville, and the G-Team (Mole, Pigeon, Bunny Twins, Turtle, and Toad) — which is a pair of cute critters who only Gigio can understand — who he can call upon using his Gigio Watch.
 Together, they make it their mission to solve any problem in the city of Townville, travelling with the help of the G-Bus that Bob built.